 Lily Rose Tobins ’26

-After the October 7th attacks in Israel, Lily felt an urgent need to help.
+After the October 7th attacks in Israel, Tobins felt an urgent need to help.
 As a member of the Jewish community, the events hit close to home and sparked conversations in her family to try and understand what people were going through.
-Due to the circumstances, Lily was and still is unable to travel to Israel so she began to think of ways she could support from afar.
+Due to the circumstances, Tobins was unable to travel to Israel so she began to think of ways she could support from afar.

 “My car is stuffed to the brim,” Tobins said.
 “I’m so thankful to everyone who donated.”

-All of the clothing is being sent to Yad Leah, a New Jersey based non-profit that distributed used clothing to families in neighborhoods across Israel who are working to rebuild their lives.
-Through her efforts, Lily learned to turn her compassion into passion — one article of clothing at a time.
+All of the clothing will go to Yad Leah, a New Jersey based non-profit that distributed used clothing to families in neighborhoods across Israel who are working to rebuild their lives.
+Through her efforts, Tobins learned to turn her compassion into passion — one article of clothing at a time.

 Amaya Mejia ’27